fkupilik/AntPlusNIXConverterApp/README.md

 # AntPlusNIXConverterApp
-Simply apllication, which shows that AntPlusNIXConverter works fine
+Simply apllication, which shows that AntPlusNIXConverter works fine.